SonyKarisa/cerhema-website-frontend/DEVLOG.md

 - Decide on a color palette for the website using https://colorhunt.co/palette/181d31678983e6ddc4f0e9d2
 - #181D31 for navigation links
 - #678983 for hover of navigation links

+## August 5th
+I went on vacation since the 30th so consider this the next day haha.